CloudLabs-Samples/EduLabs/Cyber-Security/Ethical-hacking/Readme.md

    ```
    ![](images/kip.png)

-## Exercise 2 : Scanning with Nmap
+## Exercise 2 : Scanning with Nmap to find the vulnerable machines

 Nmap stands for “Network Mapper”.
 Nmap utilizes novel ways of using IP packets for determining the hosts available on the network, services offered by the hosts, operating systems they are running on, types of packets or firewalls being used and many such characteristics.
 Nmap mainly aims at protecting the network by performing a sniffing which leads to detailed network analysis.
 The detailed network analysis enables the admin who built the system to protect on a network to have complete detail about the packet traffic.
 Being vigilant and prepared allows the admin to quickly respond to attacks.